Posted on 21 February 2022

 Choosing the right slat size for your windows will require some thought.
 We always advise thinking about the following factors:

-- Your style – are you more traditional or contemporary?
+• Your style – are you more traditional or contemporary?
 What aesthetic do you want to achieve?

-- The level of light control you desire.
+• The level of light control you desire.

-- The size of your windows.
+• The size of your windows.

-- Is privacy important?
+• Is privacy important?

-- Your personal taste.
+• Your personal taste.

 What will smaller slats offer?

 Our smaller sizes (47mm, 63mm, and 76mm slats) offer more slats within your panels, meaning that when they are open, they will let in slightly less light.
-We find that smaller slats tend to be more favourable with owners of traditional homes that boast period features and are also more complementary to small windows.
+We find that smaller slats tend to be more favourable for owners of traditional homes that boast period features and are also more complementary to small windows.
 If you have a smaller window, larger slats can sometimes feel a little bulky.
 Plus, the smaller the slat the more privacy you would have, making them great popular choices for bathrooms and bedrooms where privacy is in demand.

 What will larger slats offer?

-You may decide that you prefer small slats in the shutter panels of the home office and bathroom and larger slats within the living room shutters, but in our experience, most customers tend to opt for the same size slats within all their windows to keep things uniform when admiring the house from street level.
+You may decide that you prefer small slats in the shutter panels of the home office and bathroom and larger slats within the living room shutters but, in our experience, most customers tend to opt for the same size slats within all their windows to keep things uniform when admiring the house from street level.

 Can you replace slats on plantation shutters?

 If we installed them originally then yes, we are able to repair damaged slats.
 However, this would not be something that would occur as a result of normal wear and tear.
-If well maintained and cared for our quality shutters will last a lifetime.
+If well maintained and cared for our premium shutters will last a lifetime.

 Can the slats on shutters be a different colour to the frame?

-Yes, we are able to make shutter slats a different colour to the frames and panels, but it does incur an extra cost.
+Yes, we can make shutter slats a different colour to the frames and panels, but it does incur an extra cost.
 We were once asked to supply and fit a full height rainbow shutter for a child’s bedroom.
 The customer also wanted each slat to be a specific colour that was not available from our standard colour palette, meaning the customer had to pay for each custom colour as well.

 Do solid shutters have slats?

 No!
 Solid shutters live up to their name.
 They are still made up of panels within a frame, but we make solid panels from a single piece of wood.
 In order to adjust the light with this particular style, you just need to open the whole panel, there is no in-between like slatted panels.
-However, when solid shutters are fully closed, there will be minimal light seeping through unlike its slatted counterparts.
+However, when solid shutters are fully closed, there will be minimal light seeping through, unlike their slatted counterparts.

 Do all shutter styles have slats?